Sustainability

 We host annual fundraisers to support organizations in our town, including Food 4 All-Lodi’s Community Pantry and the Lodi Public Library.
 We also support regional educational institutions including Finger Lakes Community College, Cornell Cooperative Extension, and Cornell University through scholarship donations, hosting student interns, and serving as a site for viticulture research.

 Several organizations work to protect the environment of the Finger Lakes.
-We are proud members and supporters of Seneca Lake Pure Waters AssociationSeneca Lake Guardian, and Finger Lakes Wine Business Coalition.
+We are proud members and supporters of Seneca Lake Pure Waters AssociationSeneca Lake Guardian, and Finger Lakes Craft Beverage Environmental Coalition.

 Sustainability is a mindset.
 It’s also a recognition that the world is always changing and improvement is ongoing.
 We are proud of our sustainability efforts but will continue to adapt and progress.